Why would I do that?

 And, with a single browser refresh you can see the change.

-Note: if you modify the resources in the htdocs folder, you do not need a server restart.
+you do not need a server restart.
 Only when changing the apache config.